 This management plan effort is outside of the current scope and intent of the third sturgeon project in this review, Project #1986-050-00.
-However the sponsors of that project recognize the importance of this comprehensivebasinwide management plan and are in agreement to collaborate on this effort and to work with the Council on the plan.
-The fourth and final project, the Columbia River Inter-Tribal Fish Commission's sturgeon genetics project (2008-504-00) is linked to Project 2007-115-00 above, and will provide information to be incorporated into the basinwide management plan.
+However the sponsors of that project recognize the importance of this comprehensive management plan and are in agreement to collaborate on this effort and to work with the Council on the plan.
+The fourth and final project, the Columbia River Inter-Tribal Fish Commission's sturgeon genetics project (2008-504-00) is linked to Project 2007-115-00 above, and will provide information to be incorporated into the management plan.

-Subject to revision as discussions continue before the conclusion of this review, the comprehensivebasinwide management plan should include:
+Subject to revision as discussions continue before the conclusion of this review, the comprehensive management plan should include:

-- A description of what we know and do not know about sturgeon life history, status, limiting factors, and current and past programs and activities.
-Within the planning area from the mouth of the Columbia upstream to Priest Rapids on the mainstem and up to Lower Granite Dam on the Snake River, Tthis comprehensive management plan should describe for sturgeon a comprehensive and integrated vision, goals, critical uncertainties and risks related to uncertainties, research needs, strategies, and related provisions.
-The plan should also include etc. for sturgeon summary information for sturgeon areas above Priest Rapids and Lower Granite encompassing all areas throughout the basin.
-This will include information common to all areas of the basin. - Area-specific sections or chapters that identify conservation, mitigation, management and research objectives, strategies, actions and schedules for different portions of the basin.
-(See Figure 1 below).
-This hierarchical organization will balance the need for comprehensive treatment with area-specific issues and actions.
-Different combinations of agencies and stakeholders will also be involved in the development of specific plans and programs in different areas.
+• A description of what we know and do not know about sturgeon life history, status, limiting factors, and current and past programs and activities.
+The plan should also describe results and conclusions from past work and the extent to which both previous and future work has or will benefit sturgeon and other fish and wildlife.
+Within the planning area from the mouth of the Columbia upstream to Priest Rapids on the mainstem and up to Lower Granite Dam on the Snake River, this comprehensive management plan should describe for sturgeon a comprehensive and integrated vision, goals, critical uncertainties and risks related to uncertainties, research needs, strategies, and related provisions.
+The plan should also include summary information for sturgeon areas above Priest Rapids and Lower Granite.

+- Area-specific sections or chapters that identify conservation, mitigation, management and research objectives, strategies, actions and schedules for different portions of the basin. - Guidance for subsequent implementation work plans, schedules and agreements must be incorporated into the comprehensive management plan.